claireg808/OVPRI_VDB/readme.md

 To normalize these documents, run 'normalize.py':
 > python normalize.py

-To embed these documents into a local Chroma Vector Database, run 'embedding.py':
+To embed these documents into a local Chroma Vector Database, launch the LLM and run 'embedding.py':
+> sbatch bash_scripts/run_llm.sh
 > sbatch bash_scripts/embedding.sh

 ### Launching the RAG system